F5Networks/f5-telemetry-streaming/contributing/README.md

 }
 ```

-*Advanced Macros:* These macros can manipulate the data in some additional, specific ways.
+*Advanced Macros:* These macros can manipulate the data in some specific, additional ways.
 The following block describes the complete list:

 ```javascript
 {